0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Services/HTTP & HTTPS.md

 - Use **debug print statements** in interpreted code
 - Attempt to **live-debug** the target application ([dnSpy](../Tools/dnSpy.md) makes this relatively easy for .NET applications.
 The same can be achieved in the Eclipse IDE for Java applications although with a bit more effort)
 	- For client-side languages: [67 Weird Debugging Tricks Your Browser Doesn't Want You to Know](../../Readwise/Articles/norbauer.com%20-%2067%20Weird%20Debugging%20Tricks%20Your%20Browser%20Doesn't%20Want%20You%20to%20Know.md)
-- After checking **unauthenticated areas**, focus on **areas** of the application that are likely to receive less attention (i.e., authenticated portions of the application)
+- After checking **unauthenticated areas**, focus on **authenticated areas** of the application that are likely to contain dangerous functions
 - **Investigate how sanitization of user input is performed**.
 Is it done using a trusted, opensource library, or is a custom solution in place?

 ### Source code analyses tools, rules and resources